 TIP 5: Focus on having conversations and creating relationships to maximize referrals

 This seems simple and stupid (hear us out) but we live by Angelique Rewer’s axiom, “Conversations Create Cash”.
 Financial coaching is a weird thing in that no matter what great information, plans and statistics you put in front of people, they rarely trust you upfront.
-But if you have conversations with prospective clients, referral partners, friends and family members, etc., you will hit home run after home run.
+But if you have conversations with prospective clients, referral partners, friends, and family members, etc., you will hit home run after home run.

 Marketing yourself is very hard and the biggest bang for your buck is to have conversations with as many people as possible.
 From an outside perspective, financial coaching is an odd thing.
 People can be very secretive about their money, feel ashamed or are just naive or in denial.
 But when they hear about you from the right person at the right time, that’s where the magic is.
 Don’t start marketing with Facebook ads and social media.
 Provide value and good content but focus on finding people that would be good referral partners and let them do the work for you.

 I get most of my referrals from previous clients, financial advisors, accountants, divorce attorneys, and very few from Facebook, Google and Yelp reviews.
 When I first started out I was big into networking groups like BNI (www.BNI.com) and my local Chamber of Commerce.
 There are also a lot of Meetup groups that you can join.
-Networking groups like these is where I would start and as you gain momentum and referral partners, they will start doing the work for you.
+Networking groups like these are where I would start and as you gain momentum and referral partners, they will start doing the work for you.
 Then you can really push to have an online presence to solidify your word of mouth credibility.

 Now you have thought about your why, maybe crafted a story, gotten a little more organized with technology.
 Maybe now you have a website and a business Facebook page.
 All you need to do is just go out and start helping people.
 Be an expert and allow people to know you, like you and trust you.